A Different World: Hillman College

 Glynn Turman (Colonel Bradford Taylor) was once married to Aretha Franklin (who sang the theme from seasons 2-5) from 1978 to 1984.

 Home media

 Urban Works released Season 1 of A Different World on DVD in Region 1 on November 8, 2005.
+However, this release utilizes the syndicated edits.
 Several release dates for a Season 2 DVD were announced (May 2006, July 2006, and September 2006), but the DVD was never released.
 Urban Works was acquired by First Look Studios in early 2006.
 The distribution rights for the series have since reverted to the production company, Carsey-Werner Productions.
 FilmRise has currently made the series available on streaming services, especially Amazon Prime and Netflix.